 Though small, Eger will surprise you with its diversity of landmarks and travel experiences you can enjoy.
 Thus, we made a list of what we consider to be the Top 10 Tourist Attractions in Eger.
 Feel free to comment and even tell us if there is something we missed mentioning.

 Conveniently located at around 2 hours drive from Budapest, Eger is one of the most beautiful towns of Hungary with numerous historical buildings and a long tradition in winemaking.

 The city lies in the Valley of Eger stream, close to the famous Tokaj wine area and Bükk Mountains.

-Any visit in Eger should start from Dobo Ter, the Main Square of the city.
-It is here where you will understand why Eger is also known as “The Baroque Pearl” of Europe.
+Any visit to Eger should start from Dobo Ter, the city's Main Square.
+Here, you will understand why Eger is also known as “The Baroque Pearl” of Europe.

-Take a seat on one of the many benches from the plaza and admire in the center, the fountain and the statue of Istvan Dobo, the brave Hungarian captain who lead his troops against the Ottomans’ invasion in 1552.
+Please take a seat on one of the many benches from the plaza and admire in the center the fountain and the statue of Istvan Dobo, the brave Hungarian captain who leads his troops against the Ottomans’ invasion in 1552.
 Read more about this episode in the “Brief History of Eger” article.

-Do not miss the chance to enter the Minorite Church, probably the most beautiful one in the city.
+Do not miss the chance to enter the Minorite Church, probably one of the most beautiful attractions in the city.
 It was inaugurated in the 18th century and erected by the Franciscan Order.
-The façade of the church creates a beautiful and harmonious effect that lends an air of faded grandeur to Eger`s center, Dobó Square.
-The interior is impressive with beautiful frescoes made by Marton Reindl, telling the life story of Saint Anthony, Patron of the church.
+The church's façade creates a beautiful and harmonious effect that lends an air of faded grandeur to Eger`s center, Dobó Square.
+The interior is impressive, with beautiful frescoes made by Marton Reindl, telling the life story of Saint Anthony, Patron of the church.